AmanSK5/AAD-automation/README.md

 PowerShell toolkit for common **Microsoft 365 / Entra ID** administrative tasks.

-Designed for IT admins and junior sysadmins who need a simple, guided interface for identity lifecycle and tenant housekeeping.
+Designed for IT admins/sysadmins who need a simple, guided interface for identity lifecycle and tenant housekeeping.

 ---